cabernetwork/cabernet/README.md

 ### 2. Installation
 - Download source
 - Unzip source in the installation folder
-- Create a data folder inside the installation folder and create a config.ini file inside the data folder
+- Launch the app by running the command "python3 tvh_main.py" and then stopping it after it starts.
+This should create a data folder and a config.ini inside that folder.
 - Edit the config.ini and add the following lines
 <pre>
 [plutotv_default]